vikrantRajan/React-E-Commerce-Website/README.md

 1. I can browse a list of all products available in the store.

-2. I can filter the products list using Category, Size and Color filters that leverage the API to filter the collection
+2. I can filter the products list using Category, Size and Color filters that leverage the API to filter the collection.

 3. I can sort the products by price even though the API doesn't provide that functionality.

-4. Clicking on a product takes me to a Product Detail Page (PDP) with all the info and images for the product
+4. Clicking on a product takes me to a Product Detail Page (PDP) with all the info and images for the product.

-5. I can add a product to cart, which is stored locally on my browser.
+5. I can add a product currently in stock to cart, which is stored locally on my browser.

-6. I can view products currently in my cart with quantities and price
+6. I can view products currently in my cart with quantities and price.

 ## Going Above and Beyond the Requirements